PCOS: From symptoms to self-advocacy. Get the handbook

 The menstrual cycle is a series of hormonal and physical changes that make pregnancy possible.

-After this follicle is mature, the Luteinizing Hormone (LH) surges.
-This causes the follicle to rupture and release the egg.
+After this follicle matures, the Luteinizing Hormone (LH) surges.
+This causes the follicle to rupture, releasing the egg.
 Once the egg is released, it moves slowly toward the uterus through the fallopian tube.
 Here, the egg can live for 24 hours.

 So, if you’re hoping to become pregnant, the egg must come in contact with the sperm during this time.